Natali-Nik/e-portfolio/README.md

 - Unit 9: Convolutional Neural Networks (CNN) for Object Recognition
 - Unit 11: Model Performance Measurement
 - Unit 12: End of Module Assignment - e-Portfolio Submission

+Note: Some of the non-exercise and assignment-related images included in this portfolio were created using generative AI tools (https://chatgpt.com), but have been named accordingly.